Criss-Cross Insertion and Deletion Correcting Codes: Abstract

 \section{Abstract}

 This paper studies the problem of constructing codes correcting deletions in arrays.
 Under this model, it is assumed that an $n\times n$ array can experience deletions of rows and columns.
-These deletion errors are referred to as \emph{$(t_\mathrm{r},t_\mathrm{c})$-criss-cross deletions} if $t_\mathrm{r}$ rows and $t_\mathrm{c}$ columns are deleted, while a code correcting these deletion patterns is called a \emph{$(t_\mathrm{r},t_\mathrm{c})$-criss-cross deletion correcting code}.
+These deletion errors are referred to as \emph{$(\tr,\tc)$-criss-cross deletions} if $\tr$ rows and $\tc$ columns are deleted, while a code correcting these deletion patterns is called a \emph{$(\tr,\tc)$-criss-cross deletion correction code}.
 The definitions for \emph{criss-cross insertions} are similar.

-Similar to the one-dimensional case, it is first shown that the problems of correcting criss-cross deletions and criss-cross insertions are equivalent.
-Then, we mostly investigate the case of $(1,1)$-criss-cross deletions.
-An asymptotic upper bound on the cardinality of $(1,1)$-criss-cross deletion correcting codes is shown which assures that the asymptotic redundancy is at least $2n-2+2\log n$ bits.
-Finally, a code construction with an explicit decoding algorithm is presented.
-The redundancy of the construction is away from the lower bound by at most $2 \log n+9+2\log e$ bits.
+It is first shown that when $t_r=t_c$ the problems of correcting criss-cross deletions and criss-cross insertions are equivalent.
+The focus of this paper lies on the case of $(1,1)$-criss-cross deletions. \ExtVe{A non-asymptotic upper bound on the cardinality of $(1,1)$-criss-cross deletion correction codes is shown which assures that the redundancy is at least $2n-3+2\log n$ bits.} A code construction with an existential encoding and an explicit decoding algorithm is presented.
+The redundancy of the construction is at most $2n+4 \log n + 7 +2 \log e$. \ExtVe{A construction with explicit encoder and decoder is presented.
+The explicit encoder adds an extra $5\log n + 5$ bits of redundancy to the construction.}